-Withdrawing from a course: The last day to withdraw from a class for Fall 2015 is November 20th and for Spring 2016 is April 8th.
+Withdrawing from a course: The last day to withdraw from a class for Fall 2016 is November 18th and for Spring 2017 is April 7th.
 Classes must be withdrawn by these dates so as to not receive an "F" on permanent record.
 Not attending a class does not constitute a withdrawal.
 To withdraw from a course, students should log-in to WebAdvisor and click on "Withdraw from Class" to complete the online withdraw form.
 Students can check the status of their request in the section labeled "Previous Withdraw Requests" on the first screen of the online withdraw.
-It is the student's responsibility to make sure they have correctly submitted the online withdraw.
-Students choosing not to withdraw from a class using the online withdraw procedure must pick up a Change of Enrollment form in the Student Records Office, obtain the instructor's signature, and return the form to the Student Records Office for processing.
+It is the student's responsibility to make sure they have correctly submitted the online withdrawal.
+Students choosing not to withdraw from a class using the online withdraw procedure must pick up a Change of Enrollment form in the Student Records Office for processing.